FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 so at least in the range over which it is defined there won't be drops at higher values.

 More notably the authors also don't provide any  error bars for their data.
-Below is an example of what their estimate would look like with error bars using both standard deviation and bootstrapping.
+Below is an example of what their estimate would look like with error bars and the 95% CI using both standard deviation and bootstrapping.

 ![Results](/images/error_bars_for_embedding_limits_polynomial.png)